openedx/edx-platform/docs/en_us/platform_api/source/profile_images/profile_images.rst

 ..
 Profile Images API:

 ##################################################
-Profile Images API
+Profile Images API Profile Images Resource
 ##################################################

-You can use the Profile Images API to complete the following tasks.
+With the Profile Images API **Profile Images** resource, you can complete the following tasks.

-* - :ref:`Upload a profile image <Upload a Profile Image>`.
+* :ref:`Upload a profile image <Upload a Profile Image>`.
-* - :ref:`Remove profile images <Remove a Profile Image>`.
+* :ref:`Remove profile images <Remove a Profile Image>`.

 .. _Upload a Profile Image: